glegoux/jekyll-tech-blog/src/_posts/2021-04-20-time-management.md

 src="https://docs.google.com/drawings/d/e/2PACX-1vR_VEmMKNndJR493-_obuNMiuI0c3h_MeUADJoeCJF7KdAPEuAgJm0F-f7U_UF4bF-aStk1pQZF5A6K/pub?w=537&h=147"
 %}

-The time is considered as a quantity of spent resources (among itself in another meaning) during a duration to do activities now.
+The time could be considered as a quantity of spent resources during a duration (itself in another meaning) to do activities now.
 So the **quantity of available time at your disposition** does not respect the time features mentioned previously, it is:

 * **personal**: you have a personal context and subjective time
 * **discrete**: you have a minimum time of reactivity your frequency sample to measure the elapsed